mostmojo/log/log.md

 • Build hamburger menu navigation with a couple of `<li>` items.
 Use `position:fixed` to keep circular `bg` elements in place and unaffected by scrolling, `background-position` to move a background image (or gradient) around within its container.
 Use `&, &::before` & `&::after` pseudo elements to absolutely position the three lines and `transform: rotate(135deg);` them when checkbox is `:checked`.
 Utilize `~` selector to more generally target elements that follow a specific tag, i.e - `h4 ~ p { do something.. };`

+• Use `Browser Stack` to run browser tests and see how things as viewed on IE11, FireFox, Safari, Chrome, etc.

 **Link(s) to work**

 1. [Codepen - menu](https://codepen.io/most_mojo/pen/dxRKBy)